Thairath Online

 Iran Declares Closure of Strait of Hormuz, Threatens to Burn Any Passing Ships

-The Iranian military announced the closure of the Strait of Hormuz and threatened to burn any ships passing through, in retaliation for attacks launched by the United States and Israel that killed the Supreme Leader and dozens of other senior leaders.
+The Iranian military declared the closure of the Strait of Hormuz and threatened to burn any ships that attempt to pass through, in retaliation for attacks by the United States and Israel that killed the Supreme Leader and dozens of other senior leaders.

-On 2 March 2026, the Times of Israel reported that the commander of Iran’s Islamic Revolutionary Guard Corps (IRGC) declared the "closure of the Strait of Hormuz," one of the world's most important maritime routes for goods and crude oil.
+On 2 Mar 2026 GMT+7, the Times of Israel reported that the commander of Iran’s Islamic Revolutionary Guard Corps (IRGC) announced the closure of the Strait of Hormuz, one of the world's most important sea routes for transporting goods and crude oil.

-The IRGC threatened that they would burn any ship attempting to pass through the strait.
-"The strait is closed, and anyone wishing to pass will have our heroes in the IRGC naval forces and military set those ships on fire.
-Do not come to this region," said IRGC spokesperson Major General Ibrahim Jabbari.
+The IRGC warned that they would burn any ship trying to navigate the strait.
+"The strait is closed, and anyone wishing to pass will have our IRGC naval heroes and the military set fire to those vessels.
+Stay away from this region," said IRGC spokesperson General Ibrahim Jabbari.

-Major General Jabbari added that the Americans are "thirsty for oil in this region," and Iran will "attack their oil pipelines in the area and will not allow any oil exports from this region."
+General Jabbari also said that the Americans are "hungry for oil in this region," and that Iran will "attack their oil pipelines in the area and will not allow oil exports from this zone."

-This latest move by Iran follows the killing of their Supreme Leader, Ayatollah Ali Khamenei, in a joint attack by the US and Israel, prompting Iran to vow revenge.
+This latest move by Iran follows the killing of Ayatollah Ali Khamenei, their Supreme Leader, in a joint U.S.-Israeli strike, prompting Iran to vow revenge.

-Iran has long threatened to close the Strait of Hormuz if attacked by the US, but has never actually done so.
-However, if Iran follows through on this latest declaration, closing the strait would affect the transport of up to 20% of the world's oil and cause crude oil prices to surge rapidly.
+Iran has long threatened to close the Strait of Hormuz if attacked by the U.S., but has never done so before.
+However, if Iran follows through on this latest declaration, the closure would affect about 20% of global oil shipments and cause crude oil prices to soar rapidly.